-Since there is a deficiency in the production of progesterone, the doctor can prescribe progesterone by vaginal gel, suppositories, capsules, or the new FDA-approved Endometrin.
+Since there is a deficiency in the production of progesterone, the doctor can prescribe progesterone by vaginal gel, suppositories, capsules, Crinone or Endometrin.
 This would be continued from just after ovulation until obtaining the results of a pregnancy test two weeks later.
 If the pregnancy test is positive, the progesterone is continued.
 If it is negative, the progesterone is stopped and the menstrual period will occur.

 Another approach is the use of clomiphene to improve an inadequate luteal phase.
 It is taken in the same manner as in patients who are not ovulating.
 Clomiphene increases progesterone secretion by stimulating better follicle maturity.